Index154/Random-ControlNet-Input/README.md

 ## Known issues & limitations
+- Incorrect parameters are displayed in the generation results
 - For now I have not bothered to add support for multiple ControlNet units or even just selecting a specific unit.
 I will consider it if anyone asks for it
 - It only looks for and loads PNG files for now because I had no need for other file types
 - The script only reads special syntax from positive prompts for now and only positive prompts can be modified through the TXT files